aivanov61/sudoku-solver/README.md

 - Unit testing is helpful to:
   - Provide simple way to test embedded operations/functions
   - Guide new coders on how stuff is supposed to work and how to use it
-- Test Driven Development (TDD) is super-useful for building the building blocks!
+- Test Driven Development (TDD) is super-useful for coding the building blocks!
-- Using and IDE is **extremely** helpful since it helps drill into and back out of functions which are often in different files
+- Using an IDE is **extremely** helpful since it helps drill into and back out of functions which are often in different files (I've been using VSCode lately)

 #### File layout